Operating Leverage vs Financial leverage (Differences)

-Operating leverage and financial leverage are both critical in their own terms.
+Operating leverage and financial leverage are both critical in their terms.
 And they both help businesses in generating better returns and reduce costs.
-So the question remains can a firm use both of these leverages?
+So the question remains: can a firm use both of these leverages?
 The answer is yes.

-If a company can use its fixed costs well, they would be able to generate better returns just by using operating leverage.
+If a company can use its fixed costs well, it would be able to generate better returns just by using operating leverage.
 And at the same time, they can use financial leverage by changing their capital structure from total equity to 50-50, 60-40, or 70-30 equity-debt proportion.
 Even if changing the capital structure would prompt the company to pay interests; still, they would be able to generate a better rate of returns and would be able to reduce the amount of taxes at the same time.

-That’s why using operating leverage and financial leverage is a great way to improve the rate of returns of the company and to reduce the costs during a particular period.
+That’s why using operating leverage and financial leverage is a great way to improve the company’s rate of returns and reduce costs during a particular period.

-This article has been a guide to the top differences between Operating Leverage vs. Financial Leverage.
-Here we also discuss the Operating Leverage and Financial Leverage differences with examples, infographics, and comparison tables.
+This article has guided the top differences between Operating Leverage vs. Financial Leverage.
+We also discuss the differences in operating leverage and financial leverage with examples, infographics, and comparison tables.
 You may also have a look at the following articles for gaining further knowledge in corporate finance –